Dananji/MailchimpSimple/README.md

 - Send a campaign (for this the campaign should be properly formatted using the web interface)
 - Add subscribers in batches and individually and remove individual subscribers from a given list

-Here is the link for the blog post written on this [http://dananjiliyanage.blogspot.com/2015/07/develop-mailchimp-library-with-haskell.html]
+Here are the links for the blog posts written on this [http://dananjiliyanage.blogspot.com/2015/07/develop-mailchimp-library-with-haskell.html, http://dananjiliyanage.blogspot.com/2016/03/using-basic-http-authentication-in.html]

 # How to use